nullxone/helium-for-hasura-lib/README.md

 docker compose up -d
 ```

-Complete the getting started instructions from starter kit to get the application up and running.
+Complete the getting started instructions from the documentation to get the application up and running.